 Each of the tenses in English (past, present, and future) has four aspects (simple, perfect, continuous, and perfect continuous).
 Of course, these tenses each have different meanings and reflect different elements of time.
 They should be employed carefully throughout any form of writing, including the OET writing sub-test.

-Using the past tenses accurately
+1. Using the past tenses accurately

 Having a high degree of English proficiency requires being able to use each of the tenses accurately.
 That means knowing how to form it correctly (including positive, negative, and interrogative forms) and also knowing when it should be used.To put it succinctly, the past tenses of the English language look like this:

-|Past simple:||Carmen ate.||Carmen didn’t eat.||Did Carmen eat?|
+|Past Simple||Carmen ate.||Carmen didn’t eat.||Did Carmen eat?|

-|Past continuous:||Carmen was eating.||Carmen wasn’t eating.||Was Carmen eating?|
+|Past Continuous||Carmen was eating.||Carmen wasn’t eating.||Was Carmen eating?|

-|Past perfect:||Carmen had eaten.||Carmen hadn’t eaten.||Had Carmen eaten?|
+|Past Perfect||Carmen had eaten.||Carmen hadn’t eaten.||Had Carmen eaten?|

-|Past perfect continuous:||Carmen had been eating.||Carmen hadn’t been eating.||Had Carmen been eating?|
+|Past Perfect Continuous||Carmen had been eating.||Carmen hadn’t been eating.||Had Carmen been eating?|

 The following is brief guide to the situations in which these four tenses are used in English, although there may be other, less common instances not included here.